 ABSAF's current Board of Directors is made up of members of the community, students, and representatives from the Acton-Boxborough Regional School Administration.

-Your generous support allows ABSAF to make substantial financial donations to ABRHS and RJ Grey in support of student extracurricular activities.
+The following PDF files are provided by AB's Superintendent and show the yearly breakdown of ABSAF funds that were distributed to the High School and Junior High Schools among Sports, Clubs, and the Performing Arts.
+Your generous support allows ABSAF to make substantial financial donations to ABRHS and RJ Grey in support of extracurricular student activities.
 Through this continued support, ABSAF has donated well over $1,000,000 to the regional school district.
-A summary of recent donations is provided below, as well as communication from the Superintendent of the Acton- Boxborough Regional School District delineating the allocation of funds donated by ABSAF toward extracurricular activities.

 The ABSAF pass entitles you and your immediate family admission to most home Acton-Boxborough extracurricular activities during the current academic school year.